Endres-group/Random_Turing_networks/README.md

 ***

 ### Code organisation:
+- `Simulation_code.py` - Code to simulate the data.
+See description in script for different arguments.
 - `Figure_3_hists.py` - Code to generate the histograms with the beta distributions.
 Need to modify paths to data.
 - `Figure_4_beehive.py` - Code to generate the swarm/beehive plots in Fig. 4.
 Need to modify paths to data.
 - `Figure_4_sum_dists.py` - Code to generate the sum of Jacobian element distributions in Fig. 4.
 Need to modify paths to data.